Container Ready Applications with Twelve-Factor App and Microservices Architecture

 Trying to containerize a monolith is usually difficult, and often leads to more complexity.
 In general, containers should be used to simplify the lives of developers.
 Adding complexity is counterintuitive; in many cases, monoliths must be refactored to take full advantage of containerization.

 Instead of monoliths, microservices architecture (MSA) is preferred.
 In MSA, the monolithic application is transformed to smaller applications of interconnected services.
-There are many benefits to MSA, but my favorites are:
+There are many microservices benefits, but my favorites are:

 - MSA decomposes applications into sets of manageable services, which are much faster to develop, and much easier to understand and maintain.